fr3ddy/laratoor/Readme.md

 **Status of implementation**
 Viewer API: *Beta* Working version which may need some more optimization

-Account API: *TBD* Not already implemented.
+Account API: *Alpha* User Authorization implemented and returning user is working fine.

 Participant API: *TBD* Not already implemented.